Data collection priorities

 Company:jurisdiction)

-- Companies/Organizations:
+biography,profession,gender - Companies/Organizations:

-abbreviation - Companies/Organizations: Date of registration/creation (often ambiguous)
+abbreviation - Companies/Organizations: date of registration/creation (often ambiguous)

 - company relationships